About Callie Sue Costello

 Sam Demma

-Join the Educator Network & Connect with Brian Robson
+Join the Educator Network & Connect with Callie Sue Costello

 The High Performing Educator Podcast was brought to life during the outbreak of COVID-19 to provide you with inspirational stories and practical advice from your colleagues in education.
 By tuning in, you will hear the stories and ideas of the world’s brightest and most ambitious educators.
 You can expect interviews with Principals, Teachers, Guidance Counsellors, National Student Association, Directors and anybody that works with youth.
 You can find and listen to all the episodes for free here.